sdcote/coyote/Docker/Base/README.md

 ## Building

-Make sure you have built the entire project firt. , Just go to the base of the project directory and run the `gradle` command.
+Make sure you have built the entire project first.
+Just go to the base of the project directory and run the `gradle` command.

-Go to the base of this project and execute:
+Next, from the base of the project, run `docker build`:

     docker build -f Docker/Base/Dockerfile -t coyote .

-All the other images will use a `FROM coyote` so keep the name consistent, otherwise you will need to change the `Dockerfile` in the other projects.
+All the other images will use a `FROM coyote` so keep the name consistent, otherwise you will need to change the `FROM` directive in the `Dockerfile` in the other projects.

 ## Extending